AlessandraGolini/SoC_master_thesis/README.md

 3. Quantify joint occurrences and dependence.

 ## In this repo:
-+ the script of the compound flooding analysis in the Keta Basin
++ In the "script" folder: the code for the compound flooding analysis in the Keta Basin
 + (updating) drafts of some parts of the thesis document